By Paul Taylor

 The more severe your hair loss, the more skull expansion you’ll have.
 Clearly then, more calcium will be deposited in someone developing

 total baldness than in someone with just moderate hair loss.
 And more calcium in the skull bones, might mean more calcium forming plaque in the coronary artery too.

 2. Heart disease risk might be lower in men with receding hairlines simply because such men are likely to be younger - male pattern baldness is a progressive condition that can take years to develop, and often starts with a receding hairline.

 Some of the previous studies reported by the Japanese team did show that older men are more likely to develop coronary heart disease than younger men (the risk increase for bald men between the age of 55 and 60 was 44%).

 So, in other words, it could actually be age that accounts for the difference in heart disease occurrence, and not the severity of hair loss.

-perhaps it’s not surprising that the British Heart Foundation commented
+perhaps it’s not really surprising that the British Heart Foundation commented

 on the report that men should focus on their waistline rather than